OsamahAnsari/ProjectTalos/_posts/2020-12-02-final-touches-and-design-expo-prep.md

 ## Plans Post-Design Expo

 After the design expo, I plan on posting two final devlogs.
-One where I reflect on the design expo and this project as a whole.
-Secondly, a guide for anyone who looks into this topic in the future.
+First, a guide for anyone who looks into this topic in the future.
 I'll cover general tips for incorporating, training, and advancing ML Agents in Unity games.
-Finally, I plan on discussing some possible avenues for future research for any other students who stumble onto this project in the future.
+I'll also discuss some possible avenues for future research for any other students who stumble onto this project in the future.
+Second, a final devlog where I reflect on the design expo and this project as a whole.
 So be sure to check back as those will most likely be the last devlogs of this project.